hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 ceremony.

 In the morning Swamiji had his bath in the Ganga and entered the worship-room.
-Then he made offerings to the sacred Pâdukâs (slippers) of Shri Ramakrishna and fell to meditation.
+Then he made offerings to the sacred Pādukās (slippers) of Shri Ramakrishna and fell to meditation.

 Meditation and worship over, preparations were now made for going to the